AMontgomerie/AMontgomerie.github.io/_posts/2020-07-30-question-generator.md

 > Q: Which city has the largest population in the world?
 >
-> A: Tokyo.
+> A: Tokyo

 We can identify "Tokyo" as an entity of type `GPE` (for GeoPolitical Entity), and then search the text for others of the same type.
 The final question will then present the user with 4 geopolotical entities (e.g. other cities, or countries), rather than 1 city and 3 completely random phrases.
 This is of course only possible if there are 3 other locations mentioned in the text!
+If there are only two other `GPE` entities in the text, the empty slot will be filled by another random entity.
+For example:

+> Q: Which city has the largest population in the world?
+>
+> A: 1.
+Kumamoto
+>
+>    2. Shinzo Abe
+>
+>    3. Tokyo
+>
+>    4. Japan

 My final system allows the user to choose between full-sentence answers, multiple-choice answers, or a mix of both.
 I've found that the full-sentence QA pairs tend to be of better quality.
 This is likely because the training data mostly consisted of full-sentence answers.
 The QA evaluator model agrees with me, and so when a mix of both question styles is selected, the output tends to include mostly full-sentence QA pairs (as they were ranked higher than the multiple-choice ones).